About Me

 EXIST: sEXism Identification in Social neTworks

 EXIST is a series of scientific events and shared tasks on sexism identification in social networks.
 EXIST aims to capture sexism in a broad sense, from explicit misogyny to other subtle expressions that involve implicit sexist behaviours (EXIST 2021, EXIST 2022).
-The third edition of the EXIST shared task was held as a Lab in CLEF 2023.
-[NEW] Next CLEF 2024 in Grenoble, France will host the fourth edition of EXIST!
+The third and fourth editions of the EXIST shared task was held as a Lab in CLEF 2023.
+[NEW] Next CLEF 2025 in Madrid, Spain will host the fifth edition of EXIST, including tasks to study sexism characterization in text (microblog posts/tweets), images (memes) and video (TikTok)!

 EXIST: sEXism Identification in Social neTworks